 This method is very popular and involves earning a commission by promoting other companies’ products.
 Extensions can display banners or ads that direct the user to the advertiser’s product or landing page.
-When a user completes a purchase using the link displayed in your extension, you get paid a commission.
+You get paid a commission when a user completes a purchase using the link displayed in your extension.

 6. Paid features